alxm/siter/README.markdown

 Siter is a very simple static website generator written in Python.

-Content from `siter-pages` is fitted in `siter-template/page.html` and rendered pages are written to the site's root directory.
-Pages can define variables and simple functions that the template and page can call.
+Content from `siter-pages` is fitted in `siter-template/page.html` and rendered pages are written to `siter-out`.
+Pages can define variables and functions that the template and page can call.
 Variables and functions that start with `s.` are reserved for the program and should not be defined by pages.
+Configuration files go in `siter-config`.

 See a simple example below.
-My [games website](https://github.com/alxm/alxm.github.com) uses Siter too.
+My [own website](http://www.alxm.org) uses Siter too.

 Example
 -------